zgutterm/IBMThink2019/3-OpenShiftDeployment/README.md

 create projects, automatically have access to their own projects.

 ## Deploy a MySQL Pod
+For this example, both of the microservices will use the same MySQL database as backend storage.
+In this section, you will deploy a MySQL container as a pod on your OpenShift Online cluster, and then populate the database with some sample data for the `CatalogItem` and `Vendor` tables.

+The sample data includes 33 `CatalogItem` enrtries and 2 `Vendor` entries.

 1. Create the MySQL pod using the following `oc new-app` command: